Yes, it really is that simple! All you need is sugar and 5 minutes to make this popular cocktail sweetener. Here’s how to make simple syrup at home!

-Simple syrup is a sweetener that’s often used in cocktail recipes and coffee drinks.
+Simple syrup is a liquid sweetener used in many cocktail recipes and coffee drinks.
 Did you know you can make it homemade in just 5 minutes?
-All you need is sugar and water.
-Alex and I have turned into semi-professional mixologists over here, with a long list of 300+ cocktails under our belt.
-It wasn’t long into it that we realized homemade simple syrup was a skill we needed to master.
-Here’s how to make simple syrup: it’s so easy you can memorize it!
+As two certified mixologists with 300+ cocktails under our belt, we quickly realized homemade simple syrup was an important skill to master.
+Here’s how to make simple syrup using a formula so easy you can memorize it.

 How to make simple syrup